Vishnupriya-1/FuelApp/README.md

 # FuelApp
 Coding challenge

-This application FuleApp interacts with Monday.com to retrieve and update work items/projects.
-FuleApp application is authenticated using JWT token.
+This application FuelApp interacts with Monday.com to retrieve and update work items/projects.
+FuelApp application is authenticated using JWT token.

 **Pre-requisite:**
 1. Java 17